jrv/userland/host_applications/linux/apps/raspicam/README_RaspiMJPEG.md

-video     --> MJPEG is streaming and video is capturing boxing    --> MJPEG is streaming and video is packed into mp4 image     --> MJPEG is streaming and image is capturing halted    --> RaspiMJPEG is idle md_ready  --> See 'ready', motion is detection active md_video  --> See 'video', motion is detection active
+video     --> MJPEG is streaming and video is capturing boxing    --> MJPEG is streaming and video is packed into mp4 image     --> MJPEG is streaming and image is capturing timelapse --> MJPEG is streaming and timelapse is active halted    --> RaspiMJPEG is idle md_ready  --> See 'ready', motion is detection active md_video  --> See 'video', motion is detection active